How Django Google SSO works?¶

 Example configuration in your Django settings:

-# Valid values: "none", "consent", "select_account"
+# Valid values: "none", "consent", "select_account" and None

-GOOGLE_SSO_AUTHORIZATION_PROMPT = "consent" # default is "consent"
+GOOGLE_SSO_AUTHORIZATION_PROMPT = None # default is "consent"

 For more details about prompt